 Over the years only few passages survived.
 Restored to its former glory they are nowadays real Art Nouveau / Neoclassical architectural gems and if you know where to look you will find delightful ancient boutiques, cute tearooms and other curiosity shops.
 These charming passages, totally free to visit, are the perfect shelter for a rainy day but also a trip back in time to the wonderful Belle Époque.

 Luckily most of these galleries are in the second and ninth Parisian districts so you can go from one passage to the following one by foot.
 With few exceptions, they open from Monday to Saturday, during the business hours.
-Here are our favourite ones :

 1. GALLERIE VIVIENNE – THE MOST ELEGANT

 Built in 1823, this gallery is considered the most beautiful, elegant and exquisite passage in Paris.
 If you have time to visit only one covered passage, choose this one.
-Today Gallerie Vivienne gathers luxury boutiques, bookshops, fabric shops and lovely bistrots.
+Today Gallerie Vivienne gathers luxury boutiques, bookshops, fabric shops and lovely bistros.
 Don’t miss its elegant architecture and the original mosaic floor with the names of the former shops at the entrance of them.

-Our must-sees: check the world reputed Wolff & Descourtis (#18) for its cashmere shawls and fashionable fabric designs.
+OUR MUST SEE’S: check the world reputed Wolff & Descourtis (#18) for its cashmere shawls and fashionable fabric designs.
 Legrand Filles et Fils (1 rue de la Banque) is considered the best wine shop in Paris (more than 3000 labels).
 Librairie F Jousseamme (#45) is a famous bookshop, also selling beautiful ancient postcards.